The ultimate guide to visiting the Lake Malawi National Park

 Lake Malawi, also known as Lake Nyasa, is the southernmost Lake of the Rift Valley system’s African lakes.
 Located between Malawi, Mozambique and Tanzania, it is the third-largest Lake in Africa: about 580 km long and 80 wide at its widest point, it reaches even 700 meters deep.
 With various landscapes ranging from rocks overlooking the water to beaches of fine golden sand, its waters are famous for snorkelling, scuba diving, kayaking, boat rides, beautiful swimming and other activities.

-David Livingstone reached the Lake in 1859 and nicknamed it “lake of stars” because of the many fishermen lanterns on the boats cruising it and resemble, from a distance, stars in the sky.
-Lake Malawi is crucial for the population living around it since it provides food fish source, drinking water, irrigation, and hydroelectricity.
+David Livingstone reached the Lake in 1859 and nicknamed it the “lake of stars” because of the many fishermen’s lanterns on the boats cruising it and resembling stars in the sky from a distance.
+Lake Malawi is crucial for the population living around it since it provides food, fish sources, drinking water, irrigation, and hydroelectricity.
 The Lake also features several islands, but it has only two inhabited: Likoma and Chizumulu Island.

 The base of all the activities around the Park is Cape Maclear-Chembe village.
-Here, you can enjoy the lake arranging boat tours with snorkelling and fish eagles feeding, scuba diving, kayaking, village tour, hiking and indeed, souk up the warm sun on the beach.
+Here, you can enjoy the lake by arranging boat tours with snorkelling and fish eagles feeding, scuba diving, kayaking, village tour, hiking, and soaking up the warm sun on the beach.

-The right time to visit the Cape Maclear is during the dry season from April/May to September/October (above all from June to August when the temperature is cooler and the sky mostly clear).
-The hot season runs from October to the end of December when temperatures can reach more than 30°, and the weather is humid as the rains build up.
+The right time to visit the Cape Maclear is during the dry season, from April/May to September/October (from June to August when the temperature is cooler and the sky mostly clear).
+The hot season runs from October to the end of December when temperatures reach more than 30°, and the weather is humid as the rains build up.
 The rainy season is from January to the end of April.

-If you are not travelling with a tour operator but you prefer catching the local transports, you can reach Cape Maclear – Chembe village by bus.
+If you are not travelling with a tour operator but prefer catching the local transport, you can reach Cape Maclear – Chembe village by bus.
 The easiest and fastest way from Lilongwe is to take the bus.
 The Axa bus company leaves daily from Lilongwe (and Blantyre) to Monkey Bay, and the price is around 10 USD.
-Once there, for a few MKW, you can take a Matolas (it’s a pickup where you sit on the back), a small motorcycle or a minibus taxis.
-The other options are a private transfer arranged through your accommodation or by renting a car in Lilongwe.
-The road to Cape Maclear is in good condition (as are most of the roads in Malawi), only the last few kilometres are gravel/dirt.
+Once there, for a few MKW, you can take a Matolas (it’s a pickup where you sit on the back), a small motorcycle or a minibus taxi.
+The other options are a private transfer arranged through your accommodation or renting a car in Lilongwe.
+The road to Cape Maclear is in good condition (as are most of the roads in Malawi).
+Only the last few kilometres are gravel/dirt.
 Lilongwe – Cape Maclear takes about 3 hours.
 Click here to see our itinerary through Malawi and general information.

 A fun way to reach or leave Cape Maclear could be by the Ilala ferry boat.
 There are also routes with shared minivans from Monkey Bay up the lakeshore direct to Nkhata Bay/Nkhotakota/Senga bay/ but the road is not that good.

-Ilala ferry: it’s the most famous steamboat of the Lake Malawi, and it doesn’t need presentation.
-For those who want to live an unforgettable experience, a ride on Ilala ferry is a must.
-It cruises the Lake from Cape Maclear (Monkey Bay) to Likoma Island and Chilumba (north part of the Lake) stopping in some towns along the lake shores (Senga Bay, Nkhotakhota and Nkhata Bay) loading people and goods.
+It’s the most famous steamboat on Lake Malawi, and it doesn’t need a presentation.
+For those who want to live an unforgettable experience, a ride on the Ilala ferry is a must.
+It cruises the Lake from Cape Maclear (Monkey Bay) to Likoma Island and Chilumba (north part of the Lake), stopping in some towns along the lake shores (Senga Bay, Nkhotakhota and Nkhata Bay) loading people and goods.
 It should take 3 days from Cape Maclear to Chilumba, but this is Africa, and the ferry is always late!
 Click here for more information.
 You can arrange your ride and book a cabin through the accommodations in any town where the boat stops.

 A thing not to be missed in the early morning is a walk on Chembe beach (on the right side of Fat Monkey Lodge) to see the fishers.
-Around 6 a.m. the fishers get back from the night fish crowding the shore, sharing the night’s catch with the villagers.
-A part of these fish will be settled on wooden tables to be sundried and later sold to the fish market.
+Around 6 a.m., the fishers get back from the night fish crowding the shore, sharing the night’s catch with the villagers.
+Some of these fish will be settled on wooden tables to be sundried and later sold to the fish market.

 Chembe has a very long beach, and you’ll find the most pristine sand and clear sea on the west side of the village towards Otter Point.
-The east side is very dirty since there are many houses next to the shore and the fishers’ boats.
-Not to be missed it’s the incredible sunset, said to be the most amazing of the whole Malawi.
+The east side is very dirty since many houses are next to the shore and the fishers’ boats.
+Not to be missed, it’s the incredible sunset, said to be the most amazing in Malawi.

-At night, from 7 p.m., you can have a walk along the streets of Chembe (on the east side) where you’ll find small local shops and stalls selling street food.
+At night, from 7 p.m., you can walk along the streets of Chembe (on the east side), where you’ll find small local shops and stalls selling street food.

 Last but not least, for an enjoyable experience, the children of the village will be very happy to meet you at the “afterschool” Tipezananso, a project created and funded in 2005 by a dutchman and run by locals (located a few minutes on foot from Fat Monkey Lodge).

-Click here for more information; keep in mind that bilharzia disease is present in Lake Malawi so as in most of African lakes and rivers.
-It’s always better to take precautionary measures and wearing water shoes when you walk in the shallow or on the beach to avoid the contact between your skin and the sand.
+Click here for more information; keep in mind that bilharzia disease is present in Lake Malawi, as in most African lakes and rivers.
+It’s always better to take precautionary measures and wear water shoes when you walk in the shallow or on the beach to avoid the contact between your skin and the sand.
 When you are in Lilongwe, you can go to a Pharmacy and buy the medicine to prevent the disease.
-In Chembe, we only found the medicine to treat the schistosomiasis.
+In Chembe, we only found the medicine to treat schistosomiasis.

 Malaria is also endemic.
-Remember to take measures to protect yourself above all at night by applying mosquito repellent containing at least 30% DEET (the accommodations usually have a mosquito net in the room).
-There’s a medical clinic, the Billy Riordan memorial clinic, that can help you for all minor illnesses.
+Take measures to protect yourself above all at night by applying mosquito repellent containing at least 30% DEET (the accommodations usually have a mosquito net in the room).
+There’s a medical clinic, the Billy Riordan memorial clinic, that can help you with all minor illnesses.
 For any serious injuries/illnesses, you have to go to the Monkey Bay Hospital or Lilongwe.
 The medical expenses could be very high; therefore, don’t forget to stipulate travel insurance.
 We always made it with World Nomads.
 In case they also offer scuba diving insurance.

 What to see and do in Cape Maclear

-4. Hiking Trails: if you like hiking, don’t miss the Nkhunguni hill trail.
-Surrounded by lush and uncontaminated nature, you’ll reach a high viewpoint giving you a bird’s eye view on the Lake.
+4. Hiking Trails: Don’t miss the Nkhunguni hill trail if you like hiking.
+Surrounded by lush and uncontaminated nature, you’ll reach a high viewpoint giving you a bird’s eye view of the Lake.
 After the hike, you’ll cool off at Otter Point.
-The duration of the walk is around 3 hours, and the difficulty is moderate.
-At the beginning of the hike, you’ll notice a missionary grave marking the last resting place of the malaria-struck missionaries of the Free Church of Scotland who came in Cape Maclear in 1875 attempted to set up a new Mission.
+The walk duration is around 3 hours, and the difficulty is moderate.
+At the beginning of the hike, you’ll notice a missionary grave marking the last resting place of the malaria-struck missionaries of the Free Church of Scotland who came to Cape Maclear in 1875 and attempted to set up a new Mission.

 6. Hippo Viewing and local Dancing at Kasankha: you’ll have a boat ride to Kasankha bay to see some hippos and a stop in a village to attend the “Gule Wamkulu” traditional dance.